Introduction

 By implementing effective asset movement control, organizations can gain better control of their assets, optimize operations, and make data-driven decisions.

 Ans.
-Technologies like RFID leverage radio waves for automated tracking via tags and strategically placed readers.
-GPS and IoT provide real-time location data and condition monitoring for mobile assets through satellite and sensor integration.
-BLE beacons offer low-energy Bluetooth signals for indoor navigation and zone control, enhancing asset visibility within facilities.
-These advancements work together to create a comprehensive asset movement control ecosystem.
+Technologies like RFID use radio waves for automated tracking via tags and strategically placed readers.
+Additionally, GPS and IoT offer real-time location data and condition monitoring for mobile assets through satellite and sensor integration.
+Moreover, BLE beacons emit low-energy Bluetooth signals for indoor navigation and zone control, enhancing asset visibility within facilities.
+As a result, these advancements work together to create a comprehensive asset movement control ecosystem.